Mershak/Portfolio/C - Data Structures/queueADT/README.md

-An implementation of Queue data structure.
+An implementation of Queue data structure with a linked list.